"I thoroughly enjoyed this exercise... it really helped me work out the kinks in a character I've been struggling with." -- Workshop participant.

 Founded by writer Nadia Gasper in 2010, Scribble Ink Story Consultancy is a social enterprise dedicated to mentoring writers throughout their creative process.

-Scribble Online is one of three core writing programmes delivered by Scribble Ink.
+Scribble Online is one of three core writing services delivered by Scribble Ink.
 It exists to provide learners with creative writing courses that are flexible, affordable and fun.
 Each nano course available is equivalent to a 1-2 hour workshop.
 Enrol today and share the many experiences our London-based writers enjoy during live sessions.

 Feel free to email email@example.com if you have any questions, including queries regarding AQA and Arts Award accreditations, publishing and marketing support, or other programmes and services.